projectcalico/calico/master/networking/vxlan-ipip.md

 #### Best practice

-For **IP in IP**, Calico has an option to selectively encapsulate only traffic that crosses subnet boundaries.
-We recommend using the **cross subnet** option for IP in IP to minimize encapsulation overhead.
+Calico has an option to selectively encapsulate only traffic that crosses subnet boundaries.
+We recommend using the **cross subnet** option with IP in IP to minimize encapsulation overhead.
 Cross subnet mode provides better performance in AWS multi-AZ deployments, and on networks where routers are used to connect pools of nodes with L2 connectivity.

 Be aware that switching encapsulation modes can cause disruption to in-progress connections.
 Plan accordingly.

 #### Configure IP in IP encapsulation for only cross subnet traffic

 IP in IP encapsulation can be performed selectively, and only for traffic crossing subnet boundaries.

 To enable this feature, set `ipipMode` to `CrossSubnet`.